 The flexibility that a DRA can bring to the dispute resolution process in today’s complex business environment provides parties with the ability to create innovative and tailored dispute resolution processes that fit their own unique projects.
 The DRA helps parties to avoid the “one size fits all approach” found in most contractual mediation and arbitration clauses.

-Ellie Vilendrer’s background and experience uniquely positions her to be a dynamic choice as a DRA.
+Ellie Vilendrer’s background and experience uniquely position her to be a dynamic choice as a DRA.
 For nearly two decades, Ms. Vilendrer has cultivated her skills as a pre-eminent negotiator and early dispute resolution professional.
 Ms. Vilendrer is the Co-Chair of the Early Dispute Resolution Committee of the American Bar Association’s Dispute Resolution Section.
 She has spent thousands of hours studying, training, and working in the fields of negotiation, mediation, and arbitration including executive training at Harvard University.
 Demonstrating that she can put theory to practice, Ms. Vilendrer achieved the best outcome in a scored negotiation among 60 professional negotiators from around the world in 2015.